Last updated: November 10, 2020

 These types of messages are called "transactional email," and are not usually sent through your hosting account's mail server, but rather sent from the application code itself.

-If the volume is excessive (such as might happen with a popular ecommerce site), the application email becomes one more drain on a hosting account’s resources.
-Additionally, some people will use application email in low-cost shared hosting environments to send spam email.
-Either of these situations (too much email, the wrong kind of email) can affect your own application email.
+If the volume is excessive (such as might happen with a popular ecommerce site), the application email becomes one more drain on a hosting account's resources.

 If you are sending a lot of mission-critical transactional email, you may want to look into outsourcing your application email to a premium service.
 These usually work as plugins to your CMS or ecommerce software.